manaba-enhanced-for-tsukuba/manaba-enhanced/README.md

 1. Highlight the publication deadline of course news and course contents

+1. Display the relative position of the grades in the courses

 1. Filter courses in mypage by terms/modules

 1. Generate $\LaTeX$ template for reports